fvanoostrom/udacity_banana_solver/Report.md

 The architecture used is based on the architecture of the LunarLander exercise.
 This is a Q-learning algorithm that uses deep learning to learn the right values.
 For this exercise both a regular and a double dqn network were used.
 In the latter one, an additional network is created that is used during the learning phase.
 This should reduce the overestimation of a value.

 The solution is structured in this way:
-- main.py
+- main.py or navigation.ipynb: python scripts that runs the simulation
-- base_agent: a base class of an agent which performs random actions
+- base_agent.py: a base class of an agent which performs random actions
-- double_dqn_agent: an agent with a double dqn architecture, based on the
+- double_dqn_agent.py: an agent with a double dqn architecture, based on the
-- dqn_agent: an agent with a dqn architecture
+- dqn_agent.py: an agent with a dqn architecture

-- dnn_model: a class with the 'brain' of the agent,
+- dnn_model.py: a class with the 'brain' of the agent: an pytorch neural network

+Furthermore the solution consists of:
+- model.pt: the weights of the trained model
+- report.md: this report
+- README.md
+- play.py: python script to run a trained agent
+- parameter_sweep.py: python script that runs multiple generated configurations
+- plot.py: python script to plot a matplotlib graph
+- output folder: place where the scores, configuration and matplotlit graphs are stored
+- results folder:

 # Trying out different configurations of hyperparameters
 There are a lot of parameters we can tweak in order to reach a good performing model as soon as possible.
 In order to learn which parameters work well we will try out different configurations.